rlawrenc/cosc_304/labs/setup/README.md

 ## Install Docker Desktop

 [Install Docker Desktop](https://www.docker.com/products/docker-desktop/) that works on Windows, Mac, and Linux.
+On Windows, install Docker Desktop using **Run as Administrator**.

 ## Install VSCode